-Individuals aged 70-89 years old are eligible.
-This age group is selected because it is at high risk of major mobility disability, and has a sufficiently long life expectancy to participate in a full-scale trial which would have a duration of up to 3.9 years.
+Individuals aged 70-85 years old are eligible.
+This age-group is selected because it is at high risk of major mobility disability, and has a sufficiently long life expectancy to participate in a full-scale trial which would have a duration of 3 to 4 years.